Peter Griffin: Ah, so that's why they called it that.

 - Many Nintendo DS games justify the usage of Super Title 64 Advance by making the DS mean something other than the name of the system:

-- Metroid Prime: 'Prime' is meant to denote it as a side series to the main Metroid games.
+- The "Prime" in Metroid Prime is meant to denote it as a side series to the main Metroid games.
 The final boss is called the Metroid Prime even though its relationship with Metroids is rather vague.

 - There is also an actual "Super Metroid" in Super Metroid.